rudrankriyam/Unofficial-SF-Symbols-Game/README.md

-# Unofficial SF Symbols Game
+# SF Symbols Game

-Unofficial SF Symbols Game is simple game to help you get familar with the names of the amazing SF Symbols by Apple.
+SF Symbols Game is simple game to help you get familar with the names of the amazing SF Symbols by Apple.

 I find the naming of the symbols hard, though.
 It all started from a [tweet](https://twitter.com/Dimillian/status/1238116376491053058?s=20) by Thomas.